 Henri Cartier-Bresson "never" cropped any photo

-That’s what puts him up in the garden on the corner; or whatever was there in 1932.
+That’s what places him up in the garden on the corner, or whatever was there in 1932.

-There is also a misalignment in the height of the black metal fence when photographing from ground level today, versus the original photograph.
-It seems as Henri Cartier-Bresson was standing on higher ground back then, than what is available today.
+There is also a misalignment in the height of the black metal fence when photographing from ground level today, compared to the original photograph.
+It seems that Henri Cartier-Bresson was standing on higher ground back then than what is available today.

 The original negative from “Behind St. Lazare”.
 I tested with 35mm and 50mm, and my conclusion is that he must have used a 50mm because of the blur of the tower in the background.
 Any 35mm lens would result in a sharper background than is the case.
 Photo by John Leongard.